 Why “When Something Happens” is Too Late: Choosing the Best Living Options for Senior Couples in Need of Additional Care

-One of the more difficult decisions couples face is deciding where to turn when one spouse is independent but the other is experiencing health issues that require additional support.
+One of the more difficult decisions couples face is deciding where to turn when one spouse is still able to maintain an independent living lifestyle but the other is experiencing health issues that require additional support.

 The choice typically comes down to two options: bring in home health, or find a new living option that can assist the spouse in need while supporting the independence of the other.